-Pear Williams Pear Brandy has a pleasantly delicate, fruity flavor with a distinctive aftertaste, and I believe that after tasting, you too will become enthusiastic about its delicate fruity flavor.
+Pear Williams Pear Brandy has a pleasantly delicate, fruity flavor with a distinctive aftertaste, and I believe that after tasting it, you, too, will become enthusiastic about its delicate fruity flavor.
 You can literally smell the pears when you pop open the bottle.

-I asked my son Zachary, bartender extraordinaire, what he would suggest for this this Pear Williams Pear Brandy and he came up with the following five cocktail recipes, which I was happy to sample for the writing of this post.
+I asked my son Zachary, bartender extraordinaire, what he would suggest for this Pear Williams Pear Brandy, and he came up with the following five cocktail recipes, which I was happy to sample for the writing of this post.

 Bohemian Pear Orchard